apache/activemq-artemis/docs/user-manual/en/send-guarantees.md

 With a RTT of 0.25 ms, the client can send *at most* 1000/ 0.25 = 4000
 messages per second if it blocks on each message send.

-If each message is \< 1500 bytes and a standard 1500 bytes MTU size is used on the network, then a 1GiB network has a *theoretical* upper limit of (1024 \* 1024 \* 1024 / 8) / 1500 = 89478 messages per second if
+If each message is < 1500 bytes and a standard 1500 bytes MTU (Maximum Transmission Unit) size is used on the network, then a 1GiB network has a *theoretical* upper limit of (1024 \* 1024 \* 1024 / 8) / 1500 = 89478 messages per second if
 messages are sent without blocking!
 These figures aren't an exact